Does Louisiana require paid family or sick leave?

 For employers at or above 50 Louisiana employees, both laws run concurrently.
 FMLA governs the 12-week window; R.S.
 23:341 covers any additional disability period, up to four months total.

-A named Teamed compliance specialist can walk you through how both layers interact for your specific headcount.
-Real human, not a bot.
+A Teamed US employment specialist can walk you through how both layers interact for your specific headcount, an actual person, not a chatbot or a pooled queue.

 How does federal FMLA apply in Louisiana?